Some patients with type 2 diabetes may not need to self-test their blood glucose levels.

-You select a site at your fingertips that you plan to prod; a location is chosen around the edges of the toe pads as it is less obtrusive.
+You select a site at your fingertips that you plan to prod; a location is chosen around the edges of the toe pads as it is less intrusive.

 The lancet is used to prick the finger at the desired location.

-When the drop of blood appears on the surface, touch the edge of the test strip with the drop of blood; the strip should bring the blood to the test window.
+When the drop of blood appears on the surface, touch the edge of the test strip with the depth of blood; the strip should bring the blood to the test window.

 Pressure is applied to the fingertip with a small gauze or paper bandage while the test results appear on the screen.